 7. Reflect on what went wrong

 How to fix a relationship you ruined?
 Jui advises, “Reflect on what went wrong, how you could have saved it.
-Think of the incident all over again and try to see is it as bad as you think.”
+Think of the incident all over again and try to see if is it truly as bad as you think.”
 Introspection can give you a reality check on what really went wrong in your relationship, prompting you to act in a manner that you’re now wondering what to do if you ruined a relationship.

 In Christy’s case, this meant reliving the details of her affair with Nolan to David.
 As David asked her questions about the affair, Christy felt as if she was reliving the different stages of guilt after cheating all over again.
 While it wasn’t easy for her to lay out the details and for him to hear them, they both felt it was necessary to leave this incident in the past and make a fresh start.

 “At the same time, reflect on the good memories and how the relationship was formed.
-Reliving the love moments will help you feel better and think of ways to mend the relationship,” Juis adds.
+Reliving the love moments will help you feel better and think of ways to mend the ruined relationship,” Juis adds.